oasc/oasc-mims/interaction/oasc-mim7-places.md

 ### Standards for implementing European Union's INSPIRE Directive

-For the European Union context, non-binding technical approaches are endorsed by the [INSPIRE](https://inspire.ec.europa.eu) Governance bodies.
+For the European Union context, non-binding technical guidelines and good practices are endorsed by the [INSPIRE](https://inspire.ec.europa.eu) Governance bodies.
 Technical specifications are made available for each standard, which enable data providers to choose a particular solution based on the specific needs and concrete use cases.
 The following standards are available:

 #### Network services
   * Discovery Services \(OGC CSW\)